ombhayde/Canva_VartaLaap/README.md

 The ID of the app must be explicitly defined because it's required to [send and verify HTTP requests](https://www.canva.dev/docs/apps/verifying-http-requests/).
 If you don't set up the ID in the `.env` file, an error will be thrown when attempting to run the code.

+  ## If you want to Contribute

+  - Fork the repository
+  - Create a feature branch (git checkout -b feature-branch)
+  - Commit your changes (git commit -am 'Add new feature')
+  - Push to the branch (git push origin feature-branch)
+  - Create a new Pull Request

   ## Acknowledgements

   - Socket.IO for real-time communication